Mohamedabdelftah/Mohamedabdelftah/README.md

 - 👋 Hi, I’m @Mohamedabdelftah
-- I am a student at ITI - for 9 Months (Geoinformatics Track).
-- 👀 I’m interested in Web Programming & Gis(Geographic Information System)
+- 👀 I’m interested in Web Programming & Gis
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently work as GIS Developer
-- 💞️ I’m looking to collaborate on Web Programming
 - 📫 How to reach me (www.linkedin.com/in/mohamedabdelftah2050)

 <!---